psevestre/openid-fapi/Financial_API_Grant_Management.md

 # Implementation Considerations {#Implementation}

+## Lifecycle of the grant
+Authorization server may may remove an obsolete grant at its discretion, but it should consider status and expiry of authorization elements included in the grant (e.g. authorization_details).
+The exact mechanism could differ between different deployments, for example, some deployments could purge a grant when all individual authorization_details attached to the grant have expired or revoked.

 ## Client to grant relationship

 A client (as logical entity) MAY use multiple client ids to deliver its service across different platforms, e.g. apps for iOS and Android and a Web App.
 It is RECOMMENDED that the AS supports sharing of grants among client ids belonging to the same client.
 Sector identifier URIs as defined in [@OpenID.Registration] is one option to group client ids under single administrative control.